ISISComputingGroup/ibex_developers_manual/Logging-from-the-archive.md

 For a PV to appear either in a header line or a column, or for it to trigger a log the pv must be archived.
 The rate of archive must be at least as small as the maximum scan period; otherwise values might be missed.
 To add it to the archive use the usual notion (see [finishing touches](IOC-Finishing-Touches#2-archive-pvs) ).

-Example: PV changing a maximum of once every 0.1s use `info(archive, "VAL 0.1")`
+Example: PV changing a maximum of once every 0.1s use `info(archive, "0.1 VAL")`

 ### Formatted PV Value